Check the ink level

 Give the pen a shake over a paper towel or scrap piece of paper.
 Then gently give a tap tap taparoo on the paper with a figure-8 scribble to get that line going again.

 One point we will advise here - Don't PRESS.
-An inexperienced writer might be inclined to put additional pressure on the nib when the fountain pen doesn't write.
+An inexperienced writer might be inclined to put additional pressure on the nib when the fountain pen not writing.
 This technique may work for ballpoint pens but spells disaster for fountain pens.
 Pressing hard will most likely cause the tines to splay and for ink flow to stop completely.

 Wet the nib